JensRoland/kegstand/README.md

 - An [AWS account](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/)
 - The [CDK CLI configured on the local machine and initialized on the AWS account](https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html)
 - AWS CLI [configured with credentials](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html)
-- [Copier](https://copier.readthedocs.io/en/stable/installation.html) project scaffolding tool (recommended)
+- [Copier](https://copier.readthedocs.io/en/stable/#installation) project scaffolding tool (recommended)
+- [npx](https://docs.npmjs.com/cli/v9/commands/npx) for installing CLI tools (recommended)
 - A well-poured [Belgian style brown ale](https://www.grimbergen.com/)

 ## Quick start

 To create a service with Kegstand, you'll need a Python project with a few dependencies and a folder structure following the Kegstand convention.

-You can create this in a few seconds, either with the Kegstand CLI or using [Copier](https://copier.readthedocs.io/en/stable/installation.html).
+You can create this in a few seconds, either with the Kegstand CLI or using [Copier](https://copier.readthedocs.io/en/stable/#installation).

 ```shell
 # Using the Kegstand CLI